helenmeskhidze/helenmeskhidze.github.io/0CourseInfo.md

 - Schaum’s *Outline of Theory and Problems of Logic* by Nolt, Rohatyn, and Varzi (2nd Ed.).

 Supplemental texts (excerpts will be posted on our course page):

 - *for all x* by P. Magnus & T. Button (Open Education Resource [available here](http://forallx.openlogicproject.org/forallxyyc.pdf).
 - *The Art of Logic in an Illogical World* by Eugenia Cheng

 *Optional* Course Discord:

-- We have a Discord server for the course-- you can [enroll by clicking here](https://discord.gg/j6zwTvGgqK).
+- We have a Discord server for the course<span>&mdash; </span> you can [enroll by clicking here](https://discord.gg/j6zwTvGgqK).
 If you don't already know, Discord is a platform where you can voice or text chat with others.
 My hope is that it can give us some sense of community even while we're all isolated.
 Feel free to ask logistical questions, content questions, and/or set up rooms to chat with your peers on our Discord.
 I'll be monitoring it regularly, as will your TAs.
 All official, important course information will be communicated through Canvas so you do not need to use Discord if you'd prefer not to.

 ### What is the structure of this course?

-All of the lecture content for this course will be delivered asynchronously-- mostly through short, prerecorded videos posted here (on Carnap).
+All of the lecture content for this course will be delivered asynchronously<span>&mdash; </span>mostly through short, prerecorded videos posted here (on Carnap).
 I will use our class slot (Mondays and Wednesday 7-8:20 PM) for office hours.
 I will have general office hours for the first 50 minutes each day.
 Then, from 7:50-8:20 PM PST I will have 3 10-minute bookable office hours.
 [Book me here.](https://calendar.google.com/calendar/selfsched?sstoken=UUhnYTJuRlk4T2M2fGRlZmF1bHR8YzI1ZjljYTE3ZTBmZTcxNjdkZTVkNDcxOTI0MDA3NjU) Feel free to book me for specific content-related questions, for grade-related issues, or for general philosophy talk!

-**Discussion sections information here**

 The content for this course will be broken into 4 main + 2 short supplemental modules.

 - Weekly: There will be a number of pre-recorded, synchronous lectures for each module that will be posted weekly on Carnap.
 Under each module, there will be some basic problems to make sure you understand the content of each video.
 You will have a corresponding set of practice problems for the videos of each week (8 total; due weekly; graded for completion; 2 lowest dropped), also posted on Carnap.
-At the end of that week, the solutions for the practice problems will be made available and a brief guided reflection about the solutions will be due through Canvas.
+These practice problems will be due at the end of the week (Fridays at 5 pm).
+Additionally, a reflection for each week's problems will be due on Canvas (Saturday 5 pm).

 - At the end of each module:  There will be one problem set due at the end of each main module (totaling 4).
+They will be due Fridays at 5 pm like the weekly practice problems.
 These will be posted on Canvas and you'll need to write out everything (unlike Carnap).
 This means you'll need to be able to print them or complete them on a tablet.
-Please email me if you won't be able to do either and we'll work something else out!
+Please  <a href="mailto:%20helen.meskhidze@uci.edu">email me</a> if you won't be able to do either and we'll work something else out!

 At the end of the course (instead of a final exam!): You will choose 2 of 4 shorter modules and complete the corresponding assignments.